Refining the arithmetical hierarchy of classical principles: Introduction

 The interrelations between weak logical principles over intuitionistic arithmetic have been studied extensively in these three decades (cf.~\cite{ABHK,F20,FIN,FuKa,FuKo,Ishi,Kohl}).
 In particular, Akama et al.~\cite{ABHK} systematically studied the structure of the law of excluded middle $\mathbf{LEM}$ and the double negation elimination $\mathbf{DNE}$ restricted to prenex formulas and some related principles over intuitionistic first-order arithmetic $\HA$.
 Interestingly, the derivability relation between them forms a beautiful hierarchy as presented in Figure \ref{fig:ABHK} (cf. \cite[Figure 2]{ABHK}).

 By the prenex normal form theorem, which is first presented in \cite{ABHK} and corrected recently in \cite{FuKu}, this arithmetical hierarchy covers ${\bf LEM}$ for arbitrary formulas.
 In this sense, the infinite hierarchy in Figure \ref{fig:ABHK} represents a gradual transition of strength of semi-classical arithmetic from $\HA$ to the classical arithmetic $\PA=\HA +{\bf LEM}$.
-This hierarchy plays an importance role from several aspects.
+This hierarchy plays an important role in several aspects.
 First, it is employed for the relativization of the relation between classical and intuitionistic arithmetic into the context of semi-classical arithmetic.
-For example, $\PA$ is $\Pi_{k+2}$-conservative over $\HA+\LEM{\Sigma_k}$ for all natural numbers $k$ (see \cite[Section 6]{FuKu}).
-In addition, for any theory $T$ in-between $\HA$ and $\PA$, the prenex normal form theorem for the classes $\mathrm{U}_{k'}$ of formulas (introduced in \cite{ABHK}) and $\Pi_{k'}$ holds in $T$ for all $k' \leq k$, if and only if, $T$ proves $\DNE{(\Pi_k \lor \Pi_k)}$ (see \cite[Section 7]{FuKu}).
+For example, $\PA$ is $\Pi_{k+2}$-conservative over $\HA+\LEM{\Sigma_k}$ for all natural numbers $k$ (see \cite[Section 6]{FuKu} and \cite{Ber04,FuKu21}).
+In addition, for any theory $T$ in-between $\HA$ and $\PA$, the prenex normal form theorem for the classes of formulas $\mathrm{U}_{k'}$ (introduced in \cite{ABHK}) and $\Pi_{k'}$ holds in $T$ for all $k' \leq k$, if and only if, $T$ proves $\DNE{(\Pi_k \lor \Pi_k)}$ (see \cite[Section 7]{FuKu}).
 Then the refinement of the hierarchy is also important for analyzing the results on the relation between classical and intuitionistic arithmetic in more detail.
 Secondly, the hierarchy is employed as a framework for a sort of constructive reverse mathematics over $\HA$ (cf.~\cite{BS14, BS17, Tof04}).
 For example, Ramsey's theorem for pairs and recursive assignments of $2$ colors is located in the place of $\DNE{(\Pi_3 \lor \Pi_3)}$ (see \cite{BS14}).
+Despite the fact that mathematical statements are usually not in prenex normal form, many of them are shown to be equivalent to some restricted logical principle in the arithmetical hierarchy (seemingly because the prenex normal form theorem is partly available in semi-classical arithmetic containing such logical principles).
 Then the refinement of the hierarchy makes it possible to classify the logical strength of mathematical statements in finer classes.
 After \cite{ABHK}, in connection with the development of constructive reverse mathematics \cite{Ishi05} over intuitionistic second-order arithmetic, further fine-grained analysis has been done for the principles with $k=1$ in the hierarchy (\cite{FIN, FuKo, Kohl}).
 More recently, some connection between those principles and some other principles has been also found (\cite{F20,FuKa}).
 Then it should be expected to recast the hierarchy in \cite{ABHK} based on these recent developments.
 The history of the research of this line until \cite{FuKo} is summarized in \cite[Section 2.1]{FuKo}.